-Collectively all information that you submit to Foundervine CIC via the Website.
+Collectively all information that you submit to Foundervine CIC via the Website, Application, and throughout the programme.
 This definition incorporates, where applicable, the definitions provided in the Data Protection Laws;

 A small text file placed on your computer by this Website when you visit certain parts of the Website and/or when you use certain features of the Website.
 Details of the cookies used by this Website are set out in the clause below ( Cookies);

 Any applicable law relating to the processing of personal Data, including but not limited to the Directive 96/46/EC (Data Protection Directive) or the GDPR, and any national implementing laws, regulations and secondary legislation, for as long as the GDPR is effective in the UK;

 Foundervine CIC, a company incorporated in England and Wales with registered number 11173778 whose registered office is at 11 Thrang Brow, Chapel Stile, Ambleside, England, LA22 9JN;;

 the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011;

 User or you